parrotmac/django-dataclass-field/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

----

-That's it!
-You're ready to bring strongly typed JSON fields into your Django projects.
-Happy coding! 🚗💨